fun & games do save the planet

 The data anaysis from the feedback forms we collected at events has now been completed and we have launched the report of our findings.

 The results are impressive.
-Over half of all participants, 51%, stated they were going to adopt new eco actions as a result of attending the event and the average number of actions was three.
 Over 90% of all attendees enjoyed the event and the games they played.
-Two thirds learnt something new and useful about environmental actions they could adopt that they were taking back to their home and office environments.
-In the follow-up surveys, undertaken some months after the events, all respondents reported they had already taken action and the average number of actions had increased to four, with another two planned.
+Two thirds learnt something new and useful about environmental actions they could adopt that they were taking back to their home/office environments.
+In follow-up surveys, undertaken some months later, all respondents reported they had already taken action and the average number of actions adopted was four, with another two planned.

 On average, each respondent had saved around half a tonne of carbon emissions through the actions they have already undertaken.
 If they went on to complete their extra planned actions, the average saving by each attendee would be over one tonne of carbon emissions each year.

-Please note: some people have difficulty downloading this file, it depends on the version of Adobe reader installed, if you are having trouble with the download, please contact us here and we will email you a copy directly.
+Please note: some people have difficulty downloading these files, it depends on the version of Adobe reader installed, if you are having trouble, please contact us here and we will email you a copy.